KALAPUWA SRI BOYS ORPHANAGE | SRI LANKA

-The project is divided into two phases: The Phase 1 portion (recently completed) houses approximately 250 boys ranging in age from 2 to 16 years old in clustered residential cabanas.
+The project was divided into two phases: The Phase 1 portion houses approximately 400 boys ranging in age from 2 to 16 years old in clustered residential cabanas.
 These cabana clusters are arrayed around a large fresh water lagoon that provides numerous recreational and vocational opportunities.
 The lagoon itself also serves as a primary part of the site’s water management and drinking water reclamation system.
-Phase I opened in May, 2008.
+Phase I was constructed and opened in May, 2008.
+Many of the pictures can be seen in the gallery below.

 Phase II will include a diverse set of additional amenities, including a nursery, an infirmary, educational facilities, kitchen and dining facilities, meeting spaces, and guest quarters to be shared between the two orphanages.